apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   pretty quick already.
 * Various sequences in Cold Case: Forgotten Answers, in The Cankerwood, could probably be sped up, but that one's been left alone.
+* Daisy's door-opening in Blastplains has been left alone; it's nice and dramatic.
 * The cocking animation on the third catapult in Castle Crimson has been left alone, for boring technical reasons.
 * The egg-incubation timer in A Good Egg has been left alone; it's already